-This section aims to help you talk to children of any age about cancer.
-Although it addresses parents, it can also be used by partners, grandparents and close family members.
+This information aims to help you talk to children of any age, including teenagers, about cancer.
+It addresses parents with cancer, but it can also be used by partners, grandparents and close family members.

 This is Debbie's story of talking to her children when she was diagnosed with cancer.

-Talking to your children about cancer is a hard thing to do.
-Being honest with them and including them in what’s happening is usually the best approach.
+Talking to children and teenagers about cancer is a hard thing to do.
+Being honest and including them in what’s happening is usually the best approach.
 When the time comes, many parents find the conversation more natural and less traumatic than they expected.

 Most of the information in this section is relevant to teenagers as well as children, but we've highlighted information that's particularly relevant to teenagers in green boxes like this one.